After an undoubtedly demanding year, we at EQ Office look forward to beginning a phase of collective renewal for all.

 Communication + Outreach

-How can you take the pulse of the organization by gathering input from employees about their readiness and/or willingness to return to the workplace?
+Keep a pulse on the organization by gathering input from employees about their readiness and expectations for a return to the workplace.

-Craft an office etiquette guide for employees, to clearly communicate new protocols and procedures.
+Craft an office etiquette guide for employees to clearly communicate new protocols and

 Continually monitor progress and survey how employees are adapting, through surveys, town halls or other listening forums.
 Keep an open dialogue to maintain ongoing communication.

 Flexible Work Strategy + Collaboration